Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with clusters that appear and disappear in time

-The graph and results are shown in Fig.~\ref{fig:ex1}. {Two clusters} gradually appear as the graph changes from a regular graph.
+The graph and results are shown in Fig.~\ref{fig:ex1}. {The unclustered set gradually disappears into two clusters (alternatively two clusters appear)} as the graph changes from a regular graph.
 Using our spacetime spectral partitioning technique, we expect to find {these two clusters} when present, and otherwise {find} the network to {be} unclustered.